Anxiety

 • List things that have helped in the past, and then try them out.

 • Talk about your feelings with others.
 Be honest.
-Try to describe your how you're truly feeling.
+Try to describe how you're truly feeling.
 Ask your family and friends for ideas on managing your anxiety.

-• Learn about the patient’s type of cancer, treatment and what to expect.
+• Learn about the patient’s type of cancer, treatment, and what to expect.
 You can research this yourself or ask someone to do it for you.

 • Do things you enjoy or find distracting, like listening to music.